jup-ag/token-list/README.md

 ### Mechanics (Early, Work in Progress):
 - After community validation and approval, PRs will be merged to `staging` branch.
-- Tokens will be live when the PRs are merged to `main`.
+- Tokens will be on the strict list when the PRs are merged to `main`.
 - There is no timeline on this right now, and we prefer to be cautious while the process is still early.
 We ask for your patience as we work on this together.